 When Is Christmas In Moscow

 Christmas in Moscow is celebrated on 25 December but according to the Gregorian calendar which falls in the first week of January.
 Christmas is observed throughout Russia and the Russian Orthodox Church plays a critical role in this celebration.
 There is a festive mood, many tourist attractions, and the celebration is something tourists enjoy when they visit Moscow.
-The following are some of the tourist’s attractions for people visiting Moscow during Christmas:
+The following are some of the tourist’s attractions for people visiting Moscow during Christmas.

+Moscow is possibly one of the finest Christmas destinations.
+It is a heavenly wonder of celebrations and fun.
+The lights go shining and festive spirits get high.
 Here are the things you should look out for on your trip to celebrate Christmas in Moscow 2020:

 - Journey Into Christmas Festival In Moscow

 - Kremlin Russian Christmas Market